aayushiShah-dev/around-the-world/README.md

 ## Code Structure

-backend:
+- backend

-&nbsp;Utilize Express to create an API.
+Utilize Express to create an API.

-&nbsp;Fetch country information from the REST Countries API.
+Fetch country information from the REST Countries API.

-&nbsp;Send information to the frontend.
+Send information to the frontend.

-frontend:
+- frontend

-&nbsp;Input country name.
+Input country name.

-&nbsp;Send request to backend on input change.
+Send request to backend on input change.

-&nbsp;Display information received from the backend.
+Display information received from the backend.

-README.md
+- README.md

 ## Steps to Set Up and Run the Project